 Nilus had a vision of the Virgin Mary who told him to build a major shrine on the site of the small oratory.
 The church was completed in 1024 and it was subsequently modified several times.
 Many cardinals have associated their name with the construction of beautiful churches; unfortunately Cardinal Mario Mattei cannot be included among them.
 In 1848, in his capacity as Cardinal Bishop of Frascati, he decided to give the old church a Gothic style façade.
 Between 1911 and 1930 the church returned to its assumed medieval appearance, but this was done in an unconvincing manner.

 At the time of Nilus, Calabria was a Byzantine possession and Nilus followed the rule established by St. Basil the Great, the father of Eastern monasticism.
 In line with the Byzantine tradition the church was preceded by a narthex which has retained its original decoration and in particular the door leading to the prayer hall.
 A small inscription in Greek above the lintel quotes a sentence by St. Theodore of Studion: You who are about to enter the House of God, forget your worldly anxieties, to favourably impress the Judge inside.
-Today prayers sung by the monks remind visitors that they are entering a holy place (you may wish to listen to them at the abbey website - external link).
+Today prayers sung by the monks remind visitors that they are entering a holy place.

 The abbey flourished in the XIth and XIIth centuries, but the conflict between the popes and the German emperors led the latter to seize and sack the abbey (in 1163 Frederick I Barbarossa and in 1230 Frederick II).
 The abbey declined because of the foundation of new religious orders by St. Dominic and St. Francis and because of the conquest of Constantinople in 1204 by Frank knights which put an end to the remaining Byzantine influence in Italian political and religious matters.